Eros: Eros and Psyche

-The story of Eros and Psyche has a longstanding tradition as a folktale of the ancient Greco-Roman world long before it was committed to literature in Apuleius' Latin novel, The Golden Ass.
+The story of Eros and Psyche has a longstanding tradition as a folktale of the ancient Greco-Roman world long before it was committed to literature in Apuleius's Latin novel, The Golden Ass.
 The novel itself is written in a picaresque Roman style, yet Psyche retains her Greek name even though Eros and Aphrodite are called by their Latin names (Cupid and Venus).
 Also, Cupid is depicted as a young adult, rather than a fat winged child (putto amorino).

 The story tells of the quest for love and trust between Eros and Psyche.
-Aphrodite was jealous of the beauty of mortal princess Psyche, as men were leaving her altars barren to worship a mere human woman instead, and so she commanded her son Eros, the god of love, to cause Psyche to fall in love with the ugliest creature on earth.
-But instead, Eros falls in love with Psyche himself and spirits her away to his home.
+Aphrodite was jealous of the beauty of mortal princess Psyche, as men were leaving her altars barren to worship a mere mortal woman instead, and so she commanded her son Eros, the god of love, to cause Psyche to fall in love with the ugliest creature on earth.
+Instead, Eros falls in love with Psyche himself and spirits her away to his home.
 Their fragile peace is ruined by a visit from Psyche's jealous sisters, who cause Psyche to betray the trust of her husband.
-Wounded, Eros leaves his wife, and Psyche wanders the Earth, looking for her lost love.
-Eventually, she approaches Aphrodite and asks for her help.
-Aphrodite imposes a series of difficult tasks on Psyche, which she is able to achieve by means of supernatural assistance.
+Wounded both emotionally and physically, Eros leaves his wife, and Psyche wanders the Earth, looking for her lost love.
+She visits the Temple of Demeter and the Temple of Hera looking for advice.
+Eventually, she finds her way to Aphrodite's temple and approaches Aphrodite asking for her help.
+Aphrodite imposes four difficult tasks on Psyche, which she is able to achieve by means of supernatural assistance.

-After successfully completing these tasks, Aphrodite relents and Psyche becomes immortal to live alongside her husband Eros.
+After successfully completing these tasks, Aphrodite relents.
+After a near death experience, Zeus turns Psyche into an immortal to live amongst the gods with her husband Eros.
 Together they had a daughter, Voluptas or Hedone (meaning physical pleasure, bliss).

 In Greek mythology, Psyche was the deification of the human soul.
 She was portrayed in ancient mosaics as a goddess with butterfly wings (because psyche was also the Ancient Greek word for "butterfly").
 The Greek word psyche literally means "soul, spirit, breath, life, or animating force".

 In the Gnostic narrative found in On the Origin of the World, Eros, during the universe's creation, is scattered in all the creatures of Chaos, existing between the midpoint of light and darkness as well as the angels and people.
 Later, Psyche pours her blood upon him, causing the first rose to sprout up on the Earth, followed by every flower and herb.